 ''All Americans should serve our country,'' the Connecticut senator said in remarks prepared for delivery Saturday. ''Endowed as we are with so many gifts, is it too much to ask that we each give something back to this remarkable place?''

-Peace Corps by 2011 and expanding the AmeriCorps national service program to 1 million participants by the end of his presidency.
+He proposes making community service mandatory for all high school students, doubling the size of the Peace Corps by 2011 and expanding the AmeriCorps national service program to 1 million participants by the end of his presidency.

 Requiring high school students to perform community service will give them a chance to acquire new skills while meeting the needs of their communities, Dodd said........